 Questions about cleaning or allergies?
 We probably have you covered with the FAQ page.

 Comments, custom orders or questions not covered by the FAQ page?
 We would love to hear from you.
 Drop us a line here and we will get back to you as soon as we can.

 Due to the recycled nature of this metal, it may be slightly distressed looking.
+All of our items are handmade.
 There may be scratches or marks in the metal, or something may not line up exactly perfect.
 These imperfections are not to be seen as defects, but unique qualities of using recycled or reclaimed metals and buying handmade.
 We try our best to keep these imperfections to a minimum.

 Do not sleep, exercise, or shower in your jewelry.
 Keep it in a safe place like a jewelry box when not wearing it.
 Do not throw it in a drawer or purse, as that can cause jewelry to break or become tangled.
 Gemstones can break or crack with force.
 Jewelry can be fragile.
 Please treat it with care.